Adah Kay Memorial Commission

 In honour of Adah Kay – writer, anthropologist, urban planner and lifelong activist.

-With support from the MSN Fund, ice&fire have established the Adah Kay Memorial Commission.
+With support from the MSN Fund, ice&fire established the Adah Kay Memorial Commission.
 This fund aims to build on Adah’s legacy with ice&fire, using theatre as a means to communicate some of the most important and under-represented stories.

-The 2017 commission brings political philosopher Dr Sarah Fine together with playwright Amy Ng and Director Donnacadh O’BriainOur aim is to explore Dr Fine’s research around the ethics of immigration controls.
-We are interested in inviting audiences to play and interact with some of these concepts, creating a welcoming and playful experience that allows people to explore their own assumptions and beliefs around immigration controls and what is at the heart of them.
-Production is planned for 2019.
+This show brought political philosopher Dr Sarah Fine together with playwright Amy Ng and Director Donnacadh O’Briain.
+Our aim was to explore Dr Fine’s research around the ethics of immigration controls and we invited audiences to interact with some of these concepts, creating a welcoming and playful experience that allowed people to examine their own assumptions and beliefs around immigration controls and what is at the heart of them.
+Made by an all-immigrant creative team and cast, it was performed at community and arts spaces across London in September 2021.

 Seen one of our shows recently?Let us know what you thought